Are you considering the idea of taking your small business online?

 For more details, go here: The Small Business Digital Manager – How To Get Better Results Online

-The Site Planning Process Explained
+The Website Planning Process Simplified

 Let’s start, then, by understanding the website planning process.

-Step 1 – Goals
+Step 1 – Your Website Goals

-Ask the following questions:
+Ask these questions:

 For example, your goal could be to: